The Food That Built America Season 4 Episodes

 Episode 5 - Clash of the Coffee

 Coffee's quality and popularity wane by the 1960s, until a handful of visionaries turn the industry on its head.
-First, three college friends create an iconic brand of revolutionary gourmet coffee.
-Then, this now-iconic chain creates an entirely new category of restaurant.
-All the while, a coffee and donut titan fights to keep his massive franchise empire from becoming irrelevant in a new era of gourmet coffee.
-These two icons will compete for America's coffee drinkers and forever change a worldwide, multi-billion-dollar industry.
+Three college friends create an iconic brand of revolutionary gourmet coffee.

 Episode 6 - The Chicken Coup

 A devout Georgia diner owner stumbles into the chicken game when he develops a unique fried chicken sandwich with a batch of cast-off filets.
-The unique sandwich he creates will become the menu centerpiece at one of the most popular fast food chains in the world.
-Meanwhile, in New Orleans, a flamboyant former donut-shop owner takes a very different path to fried chicken supremacy when he innovates a spicy Cajun-style fried chicken.
-Eventually challenging America's burger joint heavyweights, these two future fast-food kingpins find themselves on a collision course in an all-out chicken sandwich war that is still raging to this day.
+The unique sandwich he creates will become the menu centerpiece at one of the most popular fast food chains.

 Episode 7 - When Food Freezes Over